sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/creation_process.md

 1. Open and edit `terraform.tfvars` according to the TODO comments within and commit the result.
 1. Ensure you are using the version of Terraform indicated in `.tool-versions` using `tfenv`
 1. In `gcp-tfstate` run `terraform init && terraform apply -var-file=../terraform.tfvars && git add . && git commit -m 'initialize GCP tfstate bucket'`
-1. Open and edit `infrastructure.tf` according to the TODO comments within and commit the result.
 1. Open and edit `deploy-sourcegraph-managed/$COMPANY/red/docker-compose/docker-compose.yaml`, increase `gitserver-0`'s `cpus: 8` and `GOMAXPROCS=8` if the instance size is larger than "n1-standard-8".
 1. In `deploy-sourcegraph-managed/$COMPANY` run `./enable-apis.sh`
 1. In `deploy-sourcegraph-managed/$COMPANY` run `terraform init && terraform plan && terraform apply`